Home > Blog > Insolvency Advice > Difference Between Insolvency and Administration: Understanding the Key Variances

 A company in financial difficulty is considered insolvent when it can't pay its debts as they fall due or its liabilities exceed assets.
 This situation signals financial distress, placing the company under pressure to find immediate solutions.

 Insolvency in the United Kingdom follows specific legal frameworks designed to protect creditors and shareholders.
+The Insolvency Act 1986 establishes two primary tests for insolvency: the cash flow test (inability to pay debts as they fall due) and the balance sheet test (liabilities exceeding assets).

 Signs of Insolvency Every Company Director Should Know